nasa/icarous/README.md

 This software release contains ICAROUS and PolyCARP software distributions.

-ICAROUS is a software architecture that enables the robust integration of mission specific software modules and highly assured core software modules for building safety-centric autonomous unmanned aircraft applications.
+ICAROUS (Integrated Configurable Algorithms for Reliable Operations of Unmanned Systems) is a software architecture that enables the robust integration of mission specific software modules and highly assured core software modules for building safety-centric autonomous unmanned aircraft applications.
 The set of core software modules include formally